SequenceMatch: Imitation Learning for Autoregressive Sequence Modelling with Backtracking: Related Work

+\paragraph{Text Degeneration in Large Language Models\\}In natural language processing the phenomenon of \emph{text degeneration} can occur, when a language model produces repetitive or nonsensical sequences~\citep{holtzman2019curious}.
+Many explanations have been proposed to explain this phenomenon~\citep{fu2021theoretical, welleck2019neural}; a leading theory is that the large vocabulary size induces the model to over-estimate the probability of OOD tokens.
+Once these tokens are sampled, the model's context is now out-of-distribution.
 Measures to mitigate this problem include top-$k$ sampling~\citep{fan2018hierarchical}, restricting generations to the $k$ most likely tokens, and top-$p$ sampling \citep{holtzman2019curious}, an adaptive variant of top-$k$ sampling.
-In addition, several alternative training measures have been proposed to reduce the probability of the model producing OOD tokens.
-Unlikelihood training \citep{welleck2019neural} is discussed in detail in the appendix, while contrastive methods have also been proposed \citep{jiang2022simple}, which force the representations of repetitive text to be far from the representations of correct text. \paragraph{Matching Divergences in Imitation Learning\\} In the imitation learning\citep{ng2000algorithms} subfield of RL, the objective is to learn a policy giving a distribution over actions in each state, such that the distribution over trajectories is close to distribution of a set of provided expert trajectories.
-A simple approach is behavioural cloning \citep{esmaili1995behavioural}, which maximizes the likelihood of the expert's chosen actions, on average over the states that the expert encounters.
-However, it has been shown \citep{rossReductionImitationLearning2011} that this simple behaviour cloning approach results in a \emph{compounding error} problem, where the further the trained model gets from the typical expert states, the worse the model performs, incurring increasing error. \citet{ho2016generative} show that minimizing the occupancy divergence between the expert and a learned policy could be written as a two-variable saddle-point optimization problem.
-This more sophisticated method is able to take the dynamics of the problem into account, learning a policy which can return to the typical expert states if it erroneously leaves them.
+In addition, alternative training measures have been proposed to reduce the probability of the model producing OOD tokens.
+Unlikelihood training \citep{welleck2019neural} is discussed in detail in the appendix, while contrastive methods have also been proposed \citep{jiang2022simple}, which force the representations of repetitive text to be far from the representations of correct text. \paragraph{Matching Divergences in Imitation Learning\\}In the imitation learning\citep{ng2000algorithms} subfield of RL, the objective is to learn a policy giving a distribution over actions in each state, such that the distribution over trajectories is close to distribution of provided expert trajectories.
+A simple approach is behavioral cloning \citep{esmaili1995behavioural}, which maximizes the likelihood of the expert's chosen actions, on average over the states that the expert is in.
+However, it has been shown \citep{rossReductionImitationLearning2011} that this approach results in a \emph{compounding error} problem, where the further the trained model gets from the typical expert states, the worse the model performs, incurring increasing error. \citet{ho2016generative} show that minimizing the occupancy divergence between the expert and a learned policy could be written as a two-variable saddle-point problem.
+This more sophisticated method can take the dynamics of the problem into account, learning a policy which can return to the typical expert states if it erroneously leaves them.
 In \citet{garg2021iq}, this was further developed via a change of variables to only require a non-adversarial optimization over one variable.
 We can view our approach as a specialization of the IQ-Learn algorithm in \citet{garg2021iq} to autoregressive sequence models.